yanghou/cs122-project/readme.txt

-SECTION 1 : LIBRARY INSTALLATION:
+SECTION 1 : LIBRARY INSTALLATION

 You need to install basemap library and GEOS library to run the application as showed in the following steps:

-0) Install pre-requisite python modules numpy and matplotlib.
+0) Make sure pre-requisite python modules numpy and matplotlib have been installed.

-1) Then download basemap-X.Y.Z.tar.gz (approx 100 mb) from
-the sourceforge download site, unpack and cd to basemap-X.Y.Z.
+1) cd to the directory basemap-1.0.7 under the cs122-project repo.

 2) Install the GEOS library.
 If you already have it on your system, just set the environment variable GEOS_DIR to point to the location